13 Music Idioms

 - They broke up because their relationship was one-sided; we all know it takes two to tango.

-- The negotiations failed because no one wanted to compromise.
+- The negotiations failed because neither party was willing to compromise.
 It takes two to tango.

 13 MUSIC idioms